Advanced Composition & Camera Movement: Pro Shots

 Dolly (Push/Pull)

-Move the camera forward or backward without changing focal length.
+Move camera forward or backward without changing focal length.

 Dolly Zoom (Vertigo Effect)

-The camera moves while the zoom changes in the opposite direction.
+Camera moves while zoom changes in opposite direction.

 Tracking Shot

-Move the camera horizontally parallel to the subject, following its movement.
+Move camera horizontally parallel to subject, following its movement.

 Crane / Jib Shot

-Vertical movement up or down with a mechanical arm.
+Vertical movement up or down with mechanical arm.

 Handheld / Gimbal